 There will also be times when it is safe to return to work even though lighting is still within range of the initial zone.
 Imagine a scenario where storms rolled through and are clearly marching east at a good clip.
 They are 40 miles east of your site and moving east at 30 mph.
 When you view the radar to the west of your site it shows clear sailing and satellite indicates clearing skies and sunshine.
 In this scenario it’s safe to begin preparing to return to the site and perhaps even head to the turbine in the truck.
 By the time you arrive one final check can be made with the O&M building before resuming the climb.
 That approach may just allow you the 90 minutes you need to finish a job before the day is over.
 The result is a turbine that will operate again and produce power all night versus waiting until tomorrow when crews return to work.
 Working safely is priority one but working smartly with a solution such as Indji Watch can result in greater productivity on the job site while maintaining a high level of safety.

-Having tools to monitor weather threats specific to your wind or solar farm right on your smart phone give you the power to quickly assess any actions that need to be taken immediately.
+Having tools to monitor weather threats specific to your wind farm right on your smart phone gives you the power to quickly assess any actions that need to be taken immediately.

 A system that will allow you to see weather threats in relation to your entire asset footprint, is critical to getting accurate and actionable weather based hazard threat information.

 Using Web Services

 Lightning can cause major damage to turbine blades and can lead to blade degradation over time.
 Having post-storm and historical lightning analysis will help you spot trends and make smart decisions.

 You need a product that you can customize to fit the needs of your operation so intelligent, actionable forecasts and alerts can be delivered to your staff.